norman-ml/norman_sdk_python/README.md

 ## 3. Run your first model

-This example shows how to invoke an image-based model using the Norman SDK.
+With the Norman SDK, running a model is straightforward.
-You provide an input image, and the model returns the processed output as raw bytes.
+You select a model from the Models Library, provide the required inputs, and invoke it using a simple API call.

-See all available models in the Models Library.
+See all available models in the [Models Library](https://norman-ai.com/library).

 ---